zuzuamid/fastify-prisma-starter/DOCS/INDEX.md

 # Documentation Index

-Welcome to the comprehensive documentation for the Node.js Express PostgreSQL Prisma starter template.
+Welcome to the comprehensive documentation for the Node.js Fastify PostgreSQL Prisma starter template.
 This index will help you navigate through all available documentation.

 ## 📚 Quick Navigation